 Construction of the Integrated Test Center already has begun at Basin Electric's Dry Fork Station power plant near Gillette.

-The governor and others gathered for a groundbreaking ceremony Wednesday.
+Mead and others spoke during a groundbreaking ceremony Wednesday.